jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 Thursday, Sept 12, 2024.

 Father Cho was new to the school I’m volunteering at, though not new to Cambodia—he’s been here longer than I’ve been alive.
+He is one of a dozen or so Jesuit priests in Cambodia.
+He was sent from Phnom Penh, the captial, to be one of the directors of the school here in rural Cambodia.

 He and I sat down one night after a dinner with the secondary school teachers.
 There were sixteen of them.
 He had met them for the first time and remembered all their names.
 We talked for about two hours—or at least he did, and I listened—over the last of my cigarette, about two puffs, and four of his, though he smoked only till half way or so, popping the blue mint capsules and tapping them on the box before lighting them.
 His words[^1] are *italicized*, edited for coherence.